Charles Bronson: Character and personality

 Bronson was scarred by his early deprivation and his early struggles as an actor.
 A 1973 newspaper profile said that he was so shy and introverted he could not watch his own films.
 Bronson was described as "still suspicious, still holds grudges, still despises interviews, still hates to give anything of himself, still can't believe it has really happened to him."
-He was embittered that it took so long for him to be recognized in the U.S., and after achieving fame he refused to work for a noted director who had snubbed him years before.
+He was embittered that it took so long for him to be recognized in the U.S., and after achieving fame, he refused to work for a noted director who had snubbed him years before.

 Critic Roger Ebert wrote in 1974 that Bronson does not volunteer information, does not elaborate, and has no theories about his films.
-He wrote that Bronson threatened to "get" Time magazine critic Jay Cocks, who had written a negative review he viewed as a personal attack and, unlike other actors who projected violence on film, Bronson seemed violent in person.
+He wrote that Bronson threatened to "get" (although he said "not physically") Time magazine critic Jay Cocks, who had written a negative review he viewed as a personal attack and, unlike other actors who projected violence on film, Bronson seemed violent in person.